Aliases for ROBO1 Gene

 GeneCards Summary for ROBO1 Gene

 ROBO1 (Roundabout Guidance Receptor 1) is a Protein Coding gene.
-Diseases associated with ROBO1 include Vesicoureteral Reflux 2 and Dyslexia.
-Among its related pathways are Signaling by Robo receptor and Development Slit-Robo signaling.
-GO annotations related to this gene include identical protein binding and LRR domain binding.
+Diseases associated with ROBO1 include Pituitary Stalk Interruption Syndrome and Cakut.
+Among its related pathways are Signaling by Robo receptor and Developmental Biology.
+Gene Ontology (GO) annotations related to this gene include identical protein binding and LRR domain binding.
 An important paralog of this gene is ROBO2.

 Receptor for SLIT1 and SLIT2 that mediates cellular responses to molecular guidance cues in cellular migration, including axonal navigation at the ventral midline of the neural tube and projection of axons to different regions during neuronal development (PubMed:10102268, PubMed:24560577).
 Interaction with the intracellular domain of FLRT3 mediates axon attraction towards cells expressing NTN1 (PubMed:24560577).
 In axon growth cones, the silencing of the attractive effect of NTN1 by SLIT2 may require the formation of a ROBO1-DCC complex (By similarity).
 Plays a role in the regulation of cell migration via its interaction with MYO9B; inhibits MYO9B-mediated stimulation of RHOA GTPase activity, and thereby leads to increased levels of active, GTP-bound RHOA (PubMed:26529257).
 May be required for lung development (By similarity).